Instructor Quick GuideFall 2025

 Final Exam Schedule and Policy

-The final exam schedule for spring 2025 is posted on the Registrar’s website.
+The final exam schedule for fall 2025 is posted on the Registrar’s website.
 Faculty holding final exams must adhere to the schedule as well as Emory College’s policy on Final Exams and the Exam Period, which prohibits any tests (whether they are considered finals or not) from being administered in the last week of classes and the reading period.

 Grade Deadlines

-Grades for graduating seniors and Oxford students in Emory College classes are due by 10am on May 8 (faculty with exams on the final day [May 7] may submit those grades by 10am on May 9).
-All remaining grades for non-graduating seniors are due on May 15 at 11:59pm.
+Grades for graduating seniors and Oxford students in Emory College classes are due by 10am on December 18 (faculty with exams on the final day [December 17] may submit those grades by 10am on December 19).
+All remaining grades for non-graduating seniors are due on December 22 at 11:59pm.

 Learning Design & Technology

-Student Absences
+Routine Student Absences

 Please note that the OUE does not excuse absences for short-term or routine illnesses.
 Students may choose to submit the student self-certification form for short-term absences, but completion of this form does not constitute an OUE excused absence.
 Handling student absences is part of classroom management, and the form is simply a way for students to notify instructors that they are ill and not attending.
 See Guidelines for faculty regarding student absences.

-Religious Observances
+Absences for Religious Observances

 According to the University’s Religious Accommodations policy, faculty are expected to make reasonable efforts to accommodate absences for religious observances and allow students to make-up missed work.
-Absences due to religious observance are considered excused absences and they should not be deducted from a limited or set number of allowable absences in a course.
+Absences due to religious observance are considered excused absences, and they should not be deducted from a limited or set number of allowable absences in a course.
 We encourage faculty to avoid scheduling major exams or assignments on days when many students are likely to have religious observances.

 Syllabi